pbs/resty/doc/tutorial.rst

 Step 5: Accessing metadata and usefull content
 ----------------------------------------------

-At this point we have a *zipcode_resource* and we can extract informations like metadata and content specific informations
+At this point we have a :mod:`zipcode_resource` and we can extract informations like metadata and content specific informations

 ::